 One-way coach tickets from Vancouver to Seattle currently start at $45.00 USD (just over $60.00 CAD) – with return tickets naturally costing double.
 Business class tickets are available from $108.00 USD (about $145.00 CAD)

-The train time from Vancouver to Seattle is 4-4.5 hours.
-This accounts for the time it takes to cross the 192 kilometres between the two cities and complete the 5 stops in between.
+The travel time from Vancouver to Seattle is 4-4.5 hours.
+This accounts for the time it takes to cross the 192 kilometres between the two cities and complete the five stops in between.

 But remember, always show up an hour early to give yourself plenty of time to clear customs.

 Pacific Central Station can be found on the fringes of downtown at 1150 Station Street.
 It is a short walk from the Main Street-Science World Skytrain Station, which is served by the Expo Line.
 Alternatively, it is a short Uber ride from most Downtown Vancouver hotels.

 Where is King Street Station in Seattle?

 King Street Station can be found at 303 S. Jackson Street near Pioneer Square in Downtown Seattle’s South-end.
 In addition to serving the Amtrak Cascades, the station serves as a local transit hub, including Link Light Rail from International Village/Chinatown Station and Seattle Street Car service.

 Yes, as of 2023, Amtrak from Vancouver to Seattle has resumed service with two daily departures in each direction.

 Is the train from Vancouver to Seattle scenic?